nax3t/ajax-jquery-tutorial/readme.md

 });
 ```

-- Now run your server with node app.js and view the app from the Preview tab in your workspace
+- Now run your server with `node app.js` or `nodemon` and view the app from the Preview tab in your workspace